Absolute electrode potential: Definition

 Other types of absolute electrode reactions would be defined analogously.

 In this approach, all three species taking part in the reaction, including the electron, must be placed in thermodynamically well-defined states.
 All species, including the electron, are at the same temperature, and appropriate standard states for all species, including the electron, must be fully defined.
 The absolute electrode potential is then defined as the Gibbs free energy for the absolute electrode process.
 To express this in volts one divides the Gibbs free energy by the negative of Faraday's constant.

-Rockwood's approach to absolute-electrode thermodynamics is easily expendable to other thermodynamic functions.
+Rockwood's approach to absolute-electrode thermodynamics is easily expandable to other thermodynamic functions.
 For example, the absolute half-cell entropy has been defined as the entropy of the absolute half-cell process defined above.
 An alternative definition of the absolute half-cell entropy has recently been published by Fang et al. who define it as the entropy of the following reaction (using the hydrogen electrode as an example):